Shock9616/Ultex-Discord.py/README.md

 # Ultex

 ## Notice:

 Since the depreciation of discord.py, I will be rewriting this bot using Hikari.
-This will take a long time since I have to learn how to use a very different library from discord.py and rewrite all the code.
-I will update this readme once the Hikari version has feature-parody with this one.
+You can find the new version of this bot [here](https://github.com/Shock9616/Ultex)

 Ultex is a multi-purpose Discord bot with everything from music playback and moderation right down to a random number generator.